mozilla/bigquery-etl/sql/mozfun/newtab/determine_tiles_per_row_v1/README.md

-# UDF: Determination Tiles per row on Firefox Newtab Layout
+# UDF: Tiles per row on Firefox Newtab

 This UDF (`determine_tiles_per_row_v1`) determines the number of tiles displayed per row on the Firefox Newtab page, based on the layout type and window width.